AdobeDocs/workfront.en/help/quicksilver/workfront-basics/mobile-apps/using-the-workfront-mobile-app/approvals-in-mobile-app.md

 product: mobile
 navigation-topic: use-the-workfront-mobile-app
 title: Approvals in the Adobe Workfront mobile app
 description: You can manage approvals assigned or delegated to you from the Approvals area in the Adobe Workfront mobile app.
-From the approvals area, you can approve:
+From the approvals area, you can approve - EDIT ME.
 ---

 # Approvals in the Adobe Workfront mobile app